bartkoedijk/react-native-firebase-hooks/firestore/README.md

 const [values, loading, error] = useCollectionData < T > (query, options);
 ```

-As `useCollection`, but this hook extracts a typed list of the `firebase.firestore.QuerySnapshot.docs` values, rather than the
+As `useCollection`, but this hook extracts a typed list of the `FirebaseFirestoreTypes.QuerySnapshot.docs` values, rather than the
-`firebase.firestore.QuerySnapshot` itself.
+`FirebaseFirestoreTypes.QuerySnapshot` itself.

 The `useCollectionData` hook takes the following parameters:

-- `query`: (optional) `firebase.firestore.Query` for the data you would like to load
+- `query`: (optional) `FirebaseFirestoreTypes.Query` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `idField`: (optional) name of the field that should be populated with the `firebase.firestore.QuerySnapshot.id` property.
+  - `idField`: (optional) name of the field that should be populated with the `FirebaseFirestoreTypes.QuerySnapshot.id` property.
-  - `refField`: (optional) name of the field that should be populated with the `firebase.firestore.QuerySnapshot.ref` property.
+  - `refField`: (optional) name of the field that should be populated with the `FirebaseFirestoreTypes.QuerySnapshot.ref` property.
-  - `snapshotListenOptions`: (optional) `firebase.firestore.SnapshotListenOptions` to customise how the collection is loaded
+  - `snapshotListenOptions`: (optional) `FirebaseFirestoreTypes.SnapshotListenOptions` to customise how the collection is loaded
-  - `snapshotOptions`: (optional) `firebase.firestore.SnapshotOptions` to customise how data is retrieved from snapshots
+  - `snapshotOptions`: (optional) `FirebaseFirestoreTypes.SnapshotListenOptions` to customise how data is retrieved from snapshots
-  - `transform`: (optional) a function that receives the raw `firebase.firestore.DocumentData` for each item in the collection to allow manual transformation of the data where required by the application.
+  - `transform`: (optional) a function that receives the raw `FirebaseFirestoreTypes.DocumentData` for each item in the collection to allow manual transformation of the data where required by the application.
 See [`Transforming data`](#transforming-data) below.

 Returns: